agnyz/the-bed-stack/docs/dev-container.md

     2. Select the project folder.
     3. Wait for the container to build and open the project in a new window.

+3. :tada: **You're ready to go!**

+## What's Next?

+* Please report any issues you encounter with the dev container in [GitHub Issues, with the `devcontainers` label](https://github.com/agnyz/elysia-realworld-example-app/labels/devcontainers).